Skip to main content

 Rolls-Royce develops and delivers complex power and propulsion solutions for safety-critical applications in the air, at sea and on land.
 It is at the centre of UK aerospace and defence and its products and service packages enable its customers to connect people, societies, cultures and economies together; they meet the growing need for power generation across multiple industries; and enable governments to equip their armed forces with the power required to protect their citizens.

 Rolls-Royce has customers in more than 150 countries, comprising of more than 400 airlines and leasing customers, 160 armed forces and navies, and more than 5,000 power and nuclear customers.
-It is committed to making its products compatible with net zero carbon emissions to meet customer demand for more sustainable solutions.
+The company is committed to making its products compatible with net zero carbon emissions to meet customer demand for more sustainable solutions.